magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/frontmatter_introduction.volsingle.md

-The Buddha realized that the mere declaration of the Truth did not necessarily arouse faith, and might not be effective in communicating it to others either, so he adopted a much more analytical method ( in Pāḷi) and in doing so composed the formula of the Four Noble Truths.
-This analytical method through negation is most clearly seen in the Buddha’s second discourse (, SN 22.59), where it is shown how a ‘self’ cannot be found in relation to any of the factors of body or mind, therefore: ‘The wise noble disciple becomes dispassionate towards the body, feelings, perceptions, mental formations and consciousness.’
+The Buddha realized that the mere declaration of the Truth did not necessarily arouse faith, and might not be effective in communicating it to others either, so he adopted a much more analytical method (*vibhajjavāda* in Pāḷi) and in doing so composed the formula of the Four Noble Truths.
+This analytical method through negation is most clearly seen in the Buddha’s second discourse (*Anattalakkhana Sutta*, SN 22.59), where it is shown how a ‘self’ cannot be found in relation to any of the factors of body or mind, therefore: ‘The wise noble disciple becomes dispassionate towards the body, feelings, perceptions, mental formations and consciousness.’
 Thus the heart is liberated.

 Once we let go of what we’re not, the nature of what is Real becomes apparent.
 And as that Reality is beyond description, it is most